D2-mods/D2-Weapon/d2-weapon/readme.txt

-D2-Weapon - A Souls-inspired Weapon Pack
+D2-Weapon - Souls-inspired Weapon Pack
 GitHub: https://github.com/D2-mods/D2-Weapon
-Installs on: BG:EE, BG2:EE, IWD:EE, EET (tested on v2.5/v2.6)
+Installs on: BG:EE, BG2:EE, IWD:EE, PST:EE, EET

 --

 Overview:
-This is a mod for Baldur's Gate: Enhanced Edition, Baldur's Gate 2: Enhanced Edition, and Icewind Dale: Enhanced Edition.

-Adds 15 weapons, many of them loosely based on weapons from FromSoft's Dark Souls trilogy.
+This is a mod for Infinity Engine games.
+Currently adds 15 weapons, many of them loosely based on weapons from FromSoft's Souls games.
 All items are purchased from various sellers.
-Some have more standard abilities, while others have more extreme advantages and disadvantages (though I've toned some of it down in updates).
+Some have more standard abilities, while others have more extreme advantages and disadvantages.

-Note: For BGEE/SoD, all items install, but only 3 are obtainable (2 in SoD).
+There's also an optional NPC merchant component that adds a merchant to multiple locations in each game.
+The merchant gives access to 3 stores from each game with items from this mod.
+More info below.

+v3.0 update:
+- Added PSTEE support.
+More info below.
+- Overhauled merchant component. (now supports all EEs)
+- Revised several weapons.
+(Chaos Rapier, Avelyn, etc.)
+- Some weapon abilities now require you to be holding the weapon (effects end if not held).
+- Major changes internally to the installer.
+- Major changes structurally to many item/spell effects.

 --

 Components:
-1. D2-Weapon - A Souls-inspired Weapon Pack
+1. Main component (install items)
 2. Add damage to bows (recommended for IWD:EE)
-3. Add NPC merchant to Throne of Bhaal or Heart of Winter?
+3. NPC merchant (does not require main component)

-Should be installed before any mods that make global changes to weapons, such as weapon usability tweaks.
+Additional info:
+- This mod is safe to install before or after usability tweaks or proficiency overhauls.
+(It's still recommended to follow normal install order guidelines.
+This is just in case you install after tweaks by mistake.)
+- PSTEE: Standard install includes damage and price adjustments (no separate installer options).
+- "Dev mode" is just the standard install, but you start with a bag with all items.

 --

+BG1/SoD notes (v3.0):
+- 4 items are obtainable (the rest are still installed).
+- Now also compatible with NPC merchant component (gives access to 3 SoD stores).

+PST notes (v3.0):
+- All weapons use a PST proficiency and animation (no animation if "Fist" type).
+- Item text is changed to the PST style.
+Some item names are changed to fit PST weapon types.
+- To use item abilities, click "Use" from the inventory, then choose the option to cast.
+- For technical reasons (UI issues), ranged weapons use innate ammo instead of bolts.
+- Some effects were removed for compatibility (ex. haste doesn't work in PST).
+- Compatible with NPC merchant component (appears in 4 areas).

+--

 NPC merchant:
+- BG1/SoD: Gives access to Kazzrem's store, Waizahb's store, and Nazramu's store.
-- ToB: Gives access to Deidre's items, Joluv's items, and Ribald's special store.
+- BG2: Gives access to Deidre's store, Joluv's store, and Ribald's special store.
-- HoW: Gives access to Conlan's store, Lehland's store, and Nym's store.
+- IWD: Gives access to Conlan's store, Lehland's store, and Nym's store.
+- PST: Gives access to Emoric's store, Coaxmetal's store, and Keldor's store.

+More info (v3.0+):
+- Appears in 4-6 areas per game (most are later or difficult areas).
+There is one earlier location in each game, but you may need to advance the story before they offer store options.
+- Some stores will require you to have accessed the store once before appearing as an option.
+In expansion areas, all stores are treated as having been visited.
+- There are 3 possible merchants now.
+They give the same store options, but have different dialog.
+Every 1-2 days (200 turns), the merchant can change to a different one.
+It's randomized, so you can get the same one repeatedly.
+- If the merchant disappears, it's just invisible (scripting stuff).
+It should reappear when you're out of visual range, or after a few turns.

 --